 Is there a correct way to allow your mind to be?

-There is no correct or incorrect approach to allow your mind’s movement.
-When you grasp this truth, you realise that any attempts you make to let go of your mind prevent it from allowing.
+There is no correct or incorrect approach to allow your mind’s movements.
+By grasping this truth, you stop searching for methods to allow or let go.
 Don’t worry about trying to release thoughts the right way.
 Instead, accept you might do everything wrong in this area.
-In such an open state, there are no rules over your thoughts.
-Once you realise this, your mind lets go without effort.
+In this open state, there are no rules over thoughts.
+When you realise this, the mind lets go without effort.

-As you grant your mind its freedom, consider these questions:
+As you grant the mind its freedom, consider these questions:

 - Do you strive to stay or be present?

 - Are you pushing your mind to think or be positive?

 - Do you follow the urge to make your emotions happy or sad?

 - Are you always checking to see if you’re making progress toward balance?